severb/flowy/docs/tutorial/tutorial.rst

    :lines: 16-19

 This starts the main activity polling loop.
-First we specify the domain to be used, using `~flowy.config.make_config`.
-Only when we call `~flowy.config.ClientConfig.scan` do we actually contact the Amazon servers.
-When calling `~flowy.config.ClientConfig.start_activity_loop`, we can override the task list  on which we listen (which we did not do).
+First we specify the domain to be used, using :func:`~flowy.config.make_config`.
+Only when we call :meth:`~flowy.config.ClientConfig.scan` do we actually contact the Amazon servers.
+When calling :meth:`~flowy.config.ClientConfig.start_activity_loop`, we can override the task list  on which we listen (which we did not do).

 In the diagram above, we identified 3 activities that we need to define and implement.
 The activities that process the metadata and generate thumbnails can